-Through this process, some general observations surfaced.
-While it was proposed in the 2015-16 plan, our college lacked an entity overseeing the implementation and annual evaluation of the plan and its activities, and did not have a strategy to institutionalize this process.
 Furthermore, years of conversations in venues such as shared governance committees, program review, and professional development activities demonstrated a need for a shared vision of equity, anchored by a common definition or scope of work.
-While the metrics in the state-mandated plan meant to indicate progress of student outcomes, they ultimately were not sufficient in addressing the cultural and systemic change our college was asking for.
-Previous state equity plans led with a particular set of metrics, whereas this plan has developed organically through campus inquiry and self-reflection, informed by issues surfaced from the campus community.
+While the metrics in the statemandated plan meant to indicate progress of student outcomes, they ultimately were not sufficient in addressing the cultural and systemic change our college was asking for.
+Previous state equity plans led with a particular set of metrics, whereas this Strategic Equity Plan has developed organically through campus inquiry and self-reflection, informed by issues surfaced from the campus community.